expo/expo/docs/pages/versions/unversioned/sdk/checkbox.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import SnackInline from '~/components/plugins/SnackInline';

-**`expo-checkbox`** provides a `boolean` input element for all platforms.
-If you are looking for a more flexible checkbox component, please see our  [guide to implementing your own checkbox](../../../ui-programming/implementing-a-checkbox.md).
+**`expo-checkbox`** provides a basic `boolean` input element for all platforms.
+If you are looking for a more flexible checkbox component, please see the [guide to implementing your own checkbox](/ui-programming/implementing-a-checkbox.md).

 <PlatformsSection android emulator web ios simulator />